joeyp256/Doors-of-Stone-Updater/README.md

 ## Features

   - **Multi-Source News Scraping:** Gathers the latest news from specified subreddits and Twitter accounts related to "The Doors of Stone" and Patrick Rothfuss.
   - **Character-Driven Summaries:** Uses the Gemini API to create unique summaries of the news in the distinct voices of Kvothe, Bast, and Chronicler.
+It also generates a simple rundown after for more readable updates.
   - **Automated Email Reports:** Compiles the summaries and a simple news rundown into an email and sends it to a specified recipient.
   - **Secure Configuration:** Designed to use environment variables for all sensitive credentials (API keys, email passwords), ensuring they are not hard-coded and exposed in the repository.